sure-fire/CTF-writeups/tools/radare2/README.md

  - Is there a way to turn debugging without exiting and restarting Radare2?
  - WTF is `dbg.bpinmaps` that is referenced in the error when I try to set a debugging breakpoint while not having started Radare2 with the `-d` flag?
  - Is there a way to make it so Radare2 doesn't force me to quit out of both visual modes (BB and hexdump) to get back to a CLI?
- - Why isn't Radare2 writing the modified binary out to disk?
-See "CRACKME0 (the patching solution)".